AsafShul/Hacathon_IML_2022/README.md

 	y_centroid := √(〖y_1〗^2+〖y_2〗^2+〖y_3〗^2+〖y_4〗^2 ) - the center of y coordinate.

 ![image](https://user-images.githubusercontent.com/101043049/179758946-a43d4af6-4155-484a-b2e2-75618e7b2fca.png)
+&emsp;
-&nbsp &nbsp Figure 1: Location of samples
+Figure 1: Location of samples

 We noticed almost half of the data (7154 samples) has no 'linqmap_city' value, but has 'linqmap_street' value.
 We suspected that all empty city values indicate a highway, and after plotting the 'x' and 'y' coordinates, we could see it really is the situation:
 For us, the most confusing thing about the data was the dates - we couldn’t understand the relation between 'Update_date' and ‘pubDate’, Only later we realized we should only use the 'Update_date' feature.